suketk/veritalabs/work-life-balance.md

         <br><br>
         Pay us what you think it was worth and only if you see results.
 We only make money if you succeed.
     footnotes:
-      - 'Your card is not charged on sign-up, but we need it to enforce the stake.
+      - 'Your card is not charged on sign-up, but we need it to hold you accountable.
 See the <a href="#faqs">FAQs</a>.'
       - 'You are only required to submit the check-in, not succeed with your goals.
 See the <a href="#faqs">FAQs</a>.'
   - block: three-column-1
     slug: principles